adiKhan12/PDF-Viewer-and-Annotator/README.md

 6. Toggle the toolbar visibility with the (F) key or the toggle button
 7. Save the annotated PDF by clicking the "Save" button and selecting quality options

+### AI Features

+1. Access AI tools by clicking the respective buttons in the toolbar:
+   - **Translate**: Translate selected text or entire pages to different languages
+   - **Summarize**: Generate concise summaries of PDF content
+   - **Extract Info**: Extract specific information from the document
+2. Use OCR for scanned documents:
+   - The tool automatically detects when a document needs OCR
+   - Text extraction preserves original formatting and layout

 ## Keyboard Shortcuts

 | Key | Function |